mgarriott/vim-android/README.markdown

 Installation
 ------------

-The easiest installation method is Tim Pope's [pathogen.vim](https://github.com/tpope/vim-pathogen), simply copy and paste the following into your terminal:
+The easiest installation method is using Tim Pope's excellent [pathogen.vim](https://github.com/tpope/vim-pathogen), simply copy and paste the following into your terminal: